GreenmaskIO/greenmask/docs/commands/validate.md

 * Validate was called with `--schema` flag and there are schema differences

 The `--warnings` flag only controls **printing** of warnings — it does **not** affect the exit code.
-Use `--strict` when you want any unresolved warning to fail the command (the equivalent of `gcc -Werror`).
+Use `--strict` when you want any unresolved warning to fail the command.
 In strict mode warnings are always printed regardless of `--warnings`, and warnings whose hash is listed in `resolved_warnings` are not treated as failures.

 All of those cases may be used for CI/CD pipelines to stop the process when something went wrong.
 This is especially useful when `--schema` or `--strict` flag is used - this allows to avoid data leakage when schema changed or to